alexyorke/beginning-ci-cd-book/src/chapters/Introduction.md

 **Limitations:**

-Feature flags should not be used to restrict feature access based on customer payments, as they are often visible and modifiable on the client-side.
+Feature flags should not be used to restrict feature access (for example, paid features), as they are often visible and modifiable on the client-side.
 They are better suited for testing, phased rollouts, and controlled changes.

 **Maintenance:**